SAP/fosstars-rating-core/README.md

 [+]       Value:........9.04  out of 10.00
 [+]       Confidence:...10.00 out of 10.00
 [+]       Based on:...2 features:
-[+]           Number of commits last three months:........139 [+]           Number of contributors last three months:...5 [+]
+[+]           Number of commits in the last three months:........139 [+]           Number of contributors in the last three months:...5 [+]
 [+]       Sub-score:....Project popularity
 [+]       Description:..The score is based on number of stars and watchers.